 How is diverticulosis diagnosed?

-Because most people with diverticulosis do not have any symptoms, it is usually found when the patient is having tests that are being done for an unrelated reason.
+Because most people with diverticulosis don’t have symptoms, it’s usually found from other tests that are done for an unrelated reason.

 How is diverticulitis diagnosed?

-For people who have rapid, heavy rectal bleeding, the doctor may perform a procedure called angiography to learn where the bleeding is coming from.
-During this test, doctors inject the patient’s arteries with a harmless dye that will allow the doctor to view the source of the bleeding.
+- Angiography: If you have rapid, heavy rectal bleeding, this procedure helps find where the bleeding is coming from.
+During this test, the arteries that supply the colon are injected with a harmless dye that allows the source of the bleeding to be seen.